FAI Hang Gliding and Paragliding Commission (CIVL)

 When submitting results, organisers are required to inform CIVL of any incidents that occurred at the event.
-Organisers are requested to ensure that for any incident involving a reserve parachute deployment, or that required medical intervention or where a rescue service or external assistance was involved, that an Incident Report Form is completed.
-The form is available for online completion on the WPRS site.
-Go to ‘Login’ and follow the instructions if you do not already have a login.
+Organisers are requested to ensure that for any incident involving a reserve parachute deployment, or that required medical intervention or where a rescue service or external assistance was involved, an Incident Report Form is completed.
 Incidents can be reported by the organiser/meet director, safety director, team leader, witness or by the pilot.
 More than one person can report on the same incident.

 CATEGORY 2 COMPETITION SANCTIONING - METHODS OF PAYMENT:

-Please keep the payment receipt or screenshot to send it to Competition Coordinator together with the application.
-The sanction fee will be paid in Euros only and directly to FAI; there are 3 ways to pay:
+Please keep the payment receipt or screenshot to send it to the Competition Coordinator together with the application.
+The sanction fee will be paid in CHF only and directly to FAI; there are 3 ways to pay:

-1. Paypal: The simplest and fastest method of payment is by Paypal.
-To use Paypal please go to your application in https://ams.fai.org/ creat the invoice, re-open it and make the payment.
+1. Paypal: The simplest and fastest method of payment is Paypal.
+To use Paypal please go to your application at https://ams.fai.org/ create the invoice, re-open it and make the payment.
 Anyone with a credit card can may a payment using Paypal.

 2. Bank Transfer: The procedures must be strictly observed; otherwise, delays or additional bank charges may occur, or the transfer may fail.
 Please read the information in the following link carefully, it describes what an IBAN number is: